 Tony Campolo, Ph.D.- Founder and President Evangelical Assoc. for the Promotion of Education, http://www.tonycampolo.org/

 Stephen P. Dill, Ed.D.- Head of School, Delaware County Christian

 Ken Harder, The Dynamics Group

 David Hornbeck- Prepare for the Future, President, Executive Office/Washington DC Metro Area

 Anita Schamber, Ed.D.- Masterful Life Designs, Leadership Coach & OneLifeMaps Facilitator / Adjunct Professor: Eastern University, Faith Evangelical Seminary

 Lillian Schumacher, Ed.D.- Dean, School of Business, Tiffin University

 Past Faculty / Adjunct Members serve as support for the faculty of the Ph.D. program.

-Administrative Staff and Special Assignment support staff includes Arthur Abrom, Ed.D., Amy Schreiber, and Philip Aidoo.
+Administrative Staff and Special Assignment support staff includes Arthur Abrom, Ed.D. and Amy Schreiber.